bufbuild/protobuf-es/docs/faq.md

 The topic of JSON and the nuances of using it in Protobuf-ES is a very common source of confusion.
 The short answer for this is that the structure of a parsed Protobuf message is not the same as the JSON representation of the same data.
 They can and will differ in naming, types, and structure.
-Therefore, it impractical to generate code for JSON in any meaningful way.
+Therefore, it is impractical to generate interfaces for the JSON representation in any meaningful way.

-The reasons why are as follows:

 Proto3 supports a canonical encoding in JSON with well-defined rules for how implementations should read inputs and write outputs.
 It defines how fields and their